惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 China’s Huawei touts chip design breakthrough in bid to defy U.S. sanctions

-Janis Mackey · 2026-05-25 · via NBC News Top Stories
+By Janis Mackey Frayer, Dawn Liu and Jennifer Jett · 2026-05-25 · via NBC News Top Stories

-SHANGHAI — Chinese tech giant Huawei said Monday that it had achieved a breakthrough that would allow it to make cutting-edge chips within five years, touting the news as a significant milestone in Beijing’s effort to circumvent U.S. technology restrictions.
+SHANGHAI — Chinese tech giant Huawei said Monday that it had achieved a breakthrough that would allow it to make cutting-edge chips within five years, touting the news as a milestone in Beijing’s effort to circumvent U.S. technology restrictions.

 With the United States and China vying for global dominance in artificial intelligence, U.S. sanctions that began in 2019 have largely cut Huawei off from global makers of semiconductor chips, the tiny brains that power everything from smartphones to computers to cars.